Historic Murals and Artwork

 New Murals and Artwork

-Working with our clients, EverGreene’s designers design new murals and decorative elements, and create maquettes.
-Our artists and craftsmen execute these visions in our studio and on-site in paint, mosaic and other mediums.
+Working closely with our clients, EverGreene designs new murals and decorative elements, and creates maquettes to facilitate design visioning and decision making.
+Our artists and craftsmen execute these visions in our studio and on-site in paint, mosaic and other media.